cyberthal/10-Bins-template/8-Action/Readme.md

-`8-Action` is a directory for actionable info.
+`8-Action` holds non-temporal actionable info classifiable by task, project or plan.

 "People should be nicer to each other" is not actionable (by you).
 "Be nicer to people" is actionable by you.